Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/retrain-model/index.en.md

 In this section, you will:
 - Explore the Python code used to retrain the model.
-- Automate the execution of the different steps using a workflow.
+- Automate the execution of the different steps using a Pipeline.
-- Visualize the workflow and its results in the OpenShift AI dashboard.
+- Visualize the Pipeline and its results in the OpenShift AI dashboard.

 ⚠️ **WARNING**:
 You will only run the initial steps of model training in the Jupyter development environment.